Rebel Yell (song): Acoustic version

 In 1994 Idol released the single "Speed", a song from the box office hit movie of the same name, with a live acoustic version of "Rebel Yell" accompanying the lead song on the UK CD single release.

 In popular culture

-"Rebel Yell" has been covered by many different bands such as Children of Bodom, HIM, Drowning Pool, Dope, Black Veil Brides, Adrenaline Mob, Bullets and Octane, Otherwise, Blue Stahli, and Queensrÿche.
+"Rebel Yell" has been covered by many different bands such as Children of Bodom, HIM, Drowning Pool, Scooter, Dope, Black Veil Brides, Adrenaline Mob, Bullets and Octane, Otherwise, Kill Hannah, Blue Stahli, and Queensrÿche.
+It was referenced in Against Me!'s 2007 song "Thrash Unreal" (she can still hear that rebel yell just as loud as it was in 1983).